infobloxopen/infoblox-nios-go-client/dhcp/docs/Ipv6rangeDiscoveryBasicPollSettings.md

 `func (o *Ipv6rangeDiscoveryBasicPollSettings) HasCredentialGroup() bool`

 HasCredentialGroup returns a boolean if a field has been set.

+### GetPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) GetPollingFrequencyModifier() string`

+GetPollingFrequencyModifier returns the PollingFrequencyModifier field if non-nil, zero value otherwise.

+### GetPollingFrequencyModifierOk

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) GetPollingFrequencyModifierOk() (*string, bool)`

+GetPollingFrequencyModifierOk returns a tuple with the PollingFrequencyModifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) SetPollingFrequencyModifier(v string)`

+SetPollingFrequencyModifier sets PollingFrequencyModifier field to given value.

+### HasPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) HasPollingFrequencyModifier() bool`

+HasPollingFrequencyModifier returns a boolean if a field has been set.

+### GetUseGlobalPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) GetUseGlobalPollingFrequencyModifier() bool`

+GetUseGlobalPollingFrequencyModifier returns the UseGlobalPollingFrequencyModifier field if non-nil, zero value otherwise.

+### GetUseGlobalPollingFrequencyModifierOk

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) GetUseGlobalPollingFrequencyModifierOk() (*bool, bool)`

+GetUseGlobalPollingFrequencyModifierOk returns a tuple with the UseGlobalPollingFrequencyModifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseGlobalPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) SetUseGlobalPollingFrequencyModifier(v bool)`

+SetUseGlobalPollingFrequencyModifier sets UseGlobalPollingFrequencyModifier field to given value.

+### HasUseGlobalPollingFrequencyModifier

+`func (o *Ipv6rangeDiscoveryBasicPollSettings) HasUseGlobalPollingFrequencyModifier() bool`

+HasUseGlobalPollingFrequencyModifier returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)